awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-pam-users.md

-# Using PAM Authentication<a name="emr-jupyterhub-pam-users"></a>
+# Using PAM authentication<a name="emr-jupyterhub-pam-users"></a>

 Creating PAM users in JupyterHub on Amazon EMR is a two\-step process\.
 The first step is to add users to the operating system running in the `jupyterhub` container on the master node, and to add a corresponding user home directory for each user\.
 The second step is to add these operating system users as JupyterHub users—a process known as whitelisting in JupyterHub\.
 After a JupyterHub user is added, they can connect to the JupyterHub URL and provide their operating system credentials for access\.

 When a user logs in, JupyterHub opens the notebook server instance for that user, which is saved in the user's home directory on the master node, which is `/var/lib/jupyter/home/username`\.
 If a notebook server instance doesn't exist, JupyterHub spawns a notebook instance in the user's home directory\.
 The following sections demonstrate how to add users individually to the operating system and to JupyterHub, followed by a rudimentary bash script that adds multiple users\.

-## Adding an Operating System User to the Container<a name="emr-jupyterhub-system-user"></a>
+## Adding an operating system user to the container<a name="emr-jupyterhub-system-user"></a>

 The following example first uses the [useradd](https://linux.die.net/man/8/useradd) command within the container to add a single user, diego, and create a home directory for that user\.
 The second command uses [chpasswd](https://linux.die.net/man/8/chpasswd) to establish a password of diego for this user\.
 Commands are run on the master node command line while connected using SSH\.
-You could also run these commands using a step as described earlier in [Administration by Submitting Steps](emr-jupyterhub-administer.md#emr-jupyterhub-administer-steps)\.
+You could also run these commands using a step as described earlier in [Administration by submitting steps](emr-jupyterhub-administer.md#emr-jupyterhub-administer-steps)\.

 ```
 sudo docker exec jupyterhub useradd -m -s /bin/bash -N diego
 sudo docker exec jupyterhub bash -c "echo diego:diego | chpasswd"
 ```

-## Adding a JupyterHub User<a name="emr-jupyterhub-jupyterhub-user"></a>
+## Adding a JupyterHub user<a name="emr-jupyterhub-jupyterhub-user"></a>

 You can use the **Admin** panel in JupyterHub or the REST API to add users and administrators, or just users\.

-**To add users and administrators using the Admin panel in JupyterHub**
+**To add users and administrators using the admin panel in JupyterHub**

 1. Connect to the master node using SSH and log in to https://*MasterNodeDNS*:9443 with an identity that has administrator permissions\.